boylesoftware/x2node-ws-resources/README.md

 Within that structure, the method implementations check if the extention has corresponding hook functions and call them if so.
 In general, the hooks can be plugged in at the following points:

 * Before the transaction is started, before the main DBO is created.
 Allows additional call validation and give the extension a chance to influence the DBO construction.
 The names of these hooks start with `prepare`.
+Some methods may have more than one `prepare` hook.

 * Just after the transaction is started but before the main DBO is executed.
 Gives the extension a chance to make call validations that require access to the database as well as place necessary transactional locks.
 The names of these hooks start with `before`.
+For some methods, the `before` hook is called before the main DBO is even constructed giving the handler another chance to influence the operation.

 * Just after the main DBO is executed, but before the transaction is committed.
 Gives the extension a chance to perform additional operations that are part of a successful transaction.
 The names of these hooks start with `after`.